kurves/alx-low_level_programming/0x08-recursion/README.md

-A function that prints a string folowed by a new  line
+Print a string in reverse